salabim/ycecream/readme.md

 Although not important for using the package, here are some implementation details:
 * ycecream.py contains the complete source of the asttokens and executing packages, in order to offer the required source lookups, without any dependencies
-* ycecream.py contains the complete source of pprint as of Python 3.8 in order to support the sort_dicts and underscore_numbers parameter, Under Python 2.7 these are ignored and the pprint module from the standard library is used.
+* ycecream.py contains the complete source of pprint as of Python 3.13 in order to support the sort_dicts and underscore_numbers parameter
 * in order to support using y() as a decorator and a context manager, ycecream caches the complete source of any source file that uses y()